-The compatibility of baseline characteristics between the two treatment groups will be ascertained using standard normal tests for continuous variables and Fisher's exact tests for categorical variables.
-All hypotheses testing, and all effect sizes and their 95% confidence intervals will be evaluated using the general linear mixed model.
-Nonparametric techniques will also be used in the statistical analysis.
+The compatibility of baseline characteristics between the two treatment groups will be ascertained using standard normal tests (including t-tests) for continuous variables and exact testing for categorical variables.
+All hypotheses testing, and all effect sizes and their 95% confidence intervals will be evaluated using the general linear mixed model for continuous outcome variables.
+For categorical outcomes, generalized linear mixed model will be used.
+Nonparametric techniques will also be used in the statistical analysis (39-41).